 Due to factors such as this, Flechas decided to keep the shrimp in order to study it further, despite receiving a multitude of tempting offers from individuals that desired to purchase the shrimp for themselves.

 Unfortunately, like this “world’s largest shrimp,” Black Tiger shrimp are most commonly farmed throughout Asia with more lax regulations and are commonly injected with a range of veterinary drugs, including antibiotics, to prevent and treat bacterial conditions.
 For example, shrimp farms employ chemical agents to control viral, bacterial, fungal, and other pathogens, induce plankton growth, and to inoculate shrimp larvae.
 Along with antibiotics, imported shrimp test higher for growth hormones and steroids.
 This is to help artificially expand the size, vitality, and “quality” of their shrimp.
 These hormones have the potential to be absorbed into the human body, impacting our own body’s functions.

-For these reasons and more, Wild American Shrimp always encourages smart shopping through label-reading and the purchasing of wild-caught, American shrimp from American processors!
+For these reasons and more, Wild American Shrimp always encourages smart shopping through label-reading and the purchasing of wild-caught American shrimp caught sustainably by American processors!

 Visit our Shrimp Facts page for even more fun shrimp facts!

 As we’ve outlined in previous blog posts, shrimp are an excellent source of natural elements that offer a variety of health benefits, such as preventing...

 This recipe was from Floyd Kyle, the winner of NOLA.com | The Times-Picayune’s “Win Your Weight in Shrimp Contest presented by Rouses Markets” cook-off held on...